International Studies (BA)

 Shaping the focus of your studies

-International Studies gives you lots of freedom to shape the focus of your studies.
-It is a versatile and flexible programme, in which your choices are important.
-In the first year you choose your world area, and the language you will study.
-Then, in the first and second semester of year 2 you have two thematic seminars.
-These seminars help you develop your research skills and allow you to explore international studies from many perspectives and disciplines, including justice and democracy, film and business, religion and language theory.
-The electives during the first semester of the third year of the programme offer particular freedom.
-You may do an internship, a semester abroad or study a minor from another programme.
+International Studies gives you the flexibility to shape the focus of your studies.
+In the first year you will choose your region, as well as the regional language you will study.
+In the first and second semester of your second year, you get to choose both a research methods course and a thematic seminar.
+These seminars help you develop your research skills and allow you to explore international studies from different perspectives and through a set of key themes.
+The ‘elective space’ in the first semester of the third year provides you with the additional freedom to take an internship, a semester abroad or study a minor in another subject area.

 Below you can find an overview of the curriculum.
-For a detailed description of the courses, please check the Prospectus.
-Please note that this guide applies to the current academic year, which means that the curriculum for next year may slightly differ.
+For a detailed description of the courses, check the Prospectus.
+Please note that this guide applies to the current academic year, the curriculum for next year may differ slightly.